owenthereal/gh/README.md

 **Muti-platforms**

 gh is fully implemented in the Go language with no external dependencies and is designed to run across operating systems.

+**Easy installation**

+There're no pre-requirements to run gh.
+Download the binary and go!

 ## Installation